turingschool/front-end-curriculum/lessons/module-1/js-4.md

 ### Constructor

-When we run `new Fridge();` in javascript, what actually happens?
+When we run `new Fridge();` in JavaScript, what actually happens?
 We can see from the last example that different Fridge object instances are created and returned.
 Other than that, nothing happens.
 If we want some specific code to run when we first create a new Fridge, we need to tell JavaScript what should happen when a new Fridge object instance is created.
 We do this with the constructor method.

 ```javascript
 class Fridge {